aspuru-guzik-group/funsies/README.md

+# funsies: A minimalist, distributed and dynamic workflow engine

 **funsies** is a python library and execution engine to build reproducible, composable computational workflows.

-**funsies is**
-- 🐍 DSL-free!
-Workflows are specified in pure python.
+- 🐍 Workflows are specified in pure python.
-- 🐦 very lightweight with few dependencies.
+- 🐦 Lightweight with few dependencies.
-- 🚀 super easy to deploy to compute clusters and distributed systems.
+- 🚀 Easy to deploy to compute clusters and distributed systems.
-- 🔧 embedabble in your own apps.
+- 🔧 Can be embedded in your own apps.
-- 📏 statically typed.
-You can use [mypy](http://mypy-lang.org/) to check your workflow scripts.
+- 📏 First-class support for static analysis.
+Use [mypy](http://mypy-lang.org/) to check your workflows!

 Workflows are encoded in a [redis server](https://redis.io/) and executed using the distributed job queue library [RQ](https://python-rq.org/).
 A hash